PhonoMultimedia

 The Cyclists' Elopement accompanied by Peaceful Henry played by The Edison Concert Band (1903).
 Additional details HERE

-Killarney accompanied by Miss Marie Narelle singing Killarney, Edison Gold Moulded Record No. 9081 (1905).
-Additional details HERE
+Killarney accompanied by Miss Marie Narelle singing Killarney.
+See Edison Record No. 9081 for additional Narelle details.

 Nursery Rhymes illustrated by W. Butcher & Sons London (ca. 1910) accompanied by Thousand-and-One Nights Waltz played by the Edison Concert Band (1908)